Terms of Service

 • Circumvent or manipulate platform features, security measures, or card restrictions

-• Use the platform to test stolen or unauthorized card numbers
+• Use the platform to test stolen or unauthorized Payment Methods

 • Interfere with or disrupt the Service, servers, or networks